This post has been updated as of January 2019.

 Do you want to set your email apart from others?
 Consider adding an emoji.
 Brands using emojis in their subject lines saw a 45% increase in their unique open rates.

-The ❤️ is the one of the most popular emojis and can generate 6% more opens.
-And what better occasion to break it out than Valentine’s Day?
+The ❤️ is one of the most popular emojis, and it can generate 6% more opens.
+What better occasion to break it out than Valentine’s Day?
 Several of the subject lines listed above contain a variation of the heart emoji, which means this symbol can be used for a number of email types.

 If you’re planning to use emojis, be sure it makes sense for your brand.
 It should fit with your brand’s overall tone.
-As always, it’s a great idea to test subject lines to see if symbols resonate with your audience.
+As always, it’s a great idea to a/b test subject lines to see if emojis resonate with your audience.

-To learn more about emojis and how to use them in your emails, check out our post, The Real Scoop on Email Emoji in Subject Lines.
+To learn more about emojis and how to use them in your emails, check out our guide!

 Valentine’s Day email examples